MHenderson/homepage/content/post/2020-05-03-handwriting-to-text-with-vision-api-and-r/index.md

 Be wary of inspecting the return value of this function call.
-It contains a huge JSON string and R might take a very long time to output the string to the screen.
+It contains a huge base64 string and R might take a very long time to output the string to the screen.